Syed Masood: Creation

 Syed had been mentioned regularly since the Masoods arrived in Walford in 2007, but was not introduced on-screen until April 2009.
+In 2009, it was announced actor Marc Elliott would be joining the EastEnders cast.
+In an interview with Digital Spy, Elliott described his arrival: "It is so exciting to join the cast of EastEnders and to be working with actors such as Nina Wadia [Zainab] and Nitin Ganatra [Masood] who I have admired for many years.
+The Masood family have really made a name for themselves in the Square and it will be interesting see how Syed plans to stir things up!"
 Elliott was cast in the role after a successful reading with Ganatra and Wadia.
 Eliott was told he had been successfully cast just before Christmas 2008.

 In an interview with entertainment and media website Digital Spy, Elliott commented on his casting, and the "responsibility" with regard to playing a character that viewers already had preconceived images about: "I hope I'm what everyone expects!
 I was given a biography when I got the part [...].
 It's a process all characters go through to decide what they'd do in certain situations, given certain choices and basic things, for example who they'd like or dislike on [Albert] Square.
 That helped to cement the character in my head [...].
 He's such a complex character.
 It's such a collaborative experience.
 I'm discovering things about Syed at the same time as the rest of the team."
 To prepare for the role, Elliott watched documentaries such as A Jihad for Love which focus on the ways in which gay Muslims reconcile their faith with their sexuality.